7374 Market Street

 In the summer, Mackinac Island’s police force expands to meet the needs of residents, employees, and visitors.
 Summer patrol is on foot and bicycle, with a motorized police vehicle available for emergencies.

-Winter police work requires a smaller force, and a core department patrols a community of between 500 and 600 year-around residents, sometimes on snowmobile.
+Winter police work requires a smaller force, and a core department patrols a community of approximately 500 year-around residents, sometimes on snowmobile.
 The police vehicle is used to transport senior citizens to church, the medical center, the airport and to the shops downtown.

 Chief Lawrence Horn